greg0ire/highway-to-shell/index.md

 thought slavery was the best metaphor for this.
 The 2 most common types of programs that use PTYs are terminal emulators and `sshd`, the SSH daemon, which exposes a shell to remote users.
+Fun experiment: try opening 2 terminal emulators, and run `tty` in both of them.
+Then try communicating between them with `echo`.

 ---